erik-grennberg-jansson/matern_sfem/README.md

 ## Example of usage

-For full code, see the file example.py.
+This is an example which does not use multipool.
+For an example on how to use multipool, please see the file **`pool_example.py`**.

 Begin with the necessary imports.
 Note that while the mesh in this example is created at instantiation, in principle, meshes can also be user-supplied and as such does not need to be created at runtime.